 3.)
 Helps Combat Anxiety:

 Anxiety is one of the most common mental health disorders in the United States and it is estimated that as much as 30% of the American population suffer from some sort of anxiety disorder.
 In the eyes of world renowned doctors, the fear and nervousness that is commonly associated with anxiety is caused by an overreactive response to the stressors of life.
 While feeling stressed when faced with difficult situations or circumstances is a normal biological response, the nagging and prolonged feelings of anxiety are not.
+Those who feel anxious all the time are able to use different methods to deal with their condition.
+This includes medication, CBD Oil TIncture, meditation and a myriad of other techniques.
 A plethora of scientific research has shown how meditation combats anxiety by helping individuals separate themselves from fearful thoughts and feelings.
 Instead of being swept away by their anxiety, individuals are able to live more fully in the present moment.
+So if this is something you currently struggle with daily, why not check out something similar to CFTO Products and see what they have to offer anyone with anxiety or any other condition that have a negative impact on their lives.

 Earlier this year, in 2017, a team of researchers at Georgetown University led by Dr. Elizabeth Hoge released their findings from an eight-week study in which the affects of mindfulness were measured in participants with generalized anxiety disorders.
 In total, 89 patients were separated into two groups, one taking a mindfulness-based stress reduction course and a control group taking a stress management education course, and had their blood tested for an anxiety-related stress hormone called ACTH.
 Based upon the research, the team discovered that the meditation group not only experienced greater reductions in ACHT levels but also significantly lower levels of anxiety.